 Modular Ice Machines

-Modular ice machines can produce larger amounts of ice, with the ice maker and the storage bin sold separately.
+Modular ice machines can have a high rate of ice production, with the ice maker and the storage bin sold separately.
 The ice machine sits on top of the bin, so the ice falls into the bin to be stored.
 The main benefit of a modular system is that you can choose your production capacity and storage capacity independently, so it’s completely suited to your requirements.

 Air cooling vs water cooling